 If you must choose between having your estate plan prepared in a community property state or a separate property state, you should choose community property every time.
 Arizona is one of only nine community property states.
-The other community property states are: 1) California, 2) Nevada, 3) New Mexico, 4) Idaho, 5) Washington, 6) Wisconsin, 7) Texas, and 8) Louisiana.
+The other community property states are: 1) California, 2) Nevada, 3) 4) Idaho, 5) Washington, 6) Wisconsin, 7) Texas, and 8) Louisiana.
 The main reason to do your estate planning in a community property state is to minimize taxes.

 There are all sorts of taxes that you need to be aware of when establishing an estate plan, they include income tax, inheritance tax, gift tax, estate tax, generation skipping transfer tax, state estate tax, excise tax, and capital gains tax.
 Doing your estate planning in a community property state can significantly decrease and often times even eliminate the amount of capital gains taxes when death occurs.